GA-BEWD-2014/BEWD-2014/README.md

 ![](assets/Github_Instructor_WorkFlow.png)

-1. Review exercises, code alongs and homework.
+1.	__Customize the deck before sharing with the class.__
-2. Read the slide deck.
-If using the slide deck __customize the deck before sharing with the class.__
+2. Decide how you will bring your expertise to the classroom.
-3. Decide how you will bring your expertise to the classroom.
+3. Review exercises, code alongs and homework.
 4. If not using the GA suggested in class labs, look through additional exercises folder and choose one.
-Still not satisfied, create your own and make sure it hits the same topics and learning objectives.
+Still not satisfied, create your own and make sure it hits the same topics and learning objectives for that lesson.
-5. Post your personalized materials to your course repo.
+5. Post your personalized materials to the BEWDiful_Student repo.
 6. Made an excellent change?
-Fork branch, create a pull request.
-We love suggested updates!
+Make note and lets us know during one of your checkins'.

 GRADING